Finiteness properties for Shimura curves and modified diagonal cycles: Classification of auto-critical Shimura curves over

-(2) The first part follows from (1) and Lemma \ref{lem:square1}.
-The hyperelliptic involution (and genus) can be read from LMFDB, with \eqref{eq:H10} (and dimension formula for invariants by a compact subgroup of $\GL_2(\BQ_p)$ \cite[Proposition 4.3]{MY}).
+(2) The first part follows from (1) and \Cref{lem:square1}.
+The hyperelliptic involution (and genus) can be read from \textsf{LMFDB}, with \eqref{eq:H10} (and dimension formula for invariants by a compact subgroup of $\GL_2(\BQ_p)$ \cite[Proposition 4.3]{MY}).
 It is geometrically connected by \eqref{eq:pi0} or by the genus.

-(3) For the goodness, by (1) and Lemma \ref{lem:good}, we only need to check $D,N $ as in (1), that is, $D,N$ as above the theorem.
-Note that if every newform of level $c$ such that $D|c,c|DN$ and with central character unramified over $S_B$ in fact has trivial central character (for example, if $N=2$), then $X_1(N)\to X_0(N)$ is an isomorphism by the same reasoning as in the remark after Corollary \ref{lem:YKXK}.
-Then $X_1(N)$ is good.
-The rest is verified using LMFDB and Lemma \ref{lem:X1N}.
-If $(D,N)$ is in (3), Lemma \ref{lem:X1N} (1) is applicable.
+(3) For the auto-criticalness, by (1) and \Cref{lem:auto-critical}, we only need to check $D,N $ as in (1), that is, $D,N$ as above the theorem.
+Note that if every newform of level $c$ such that $D|c,c|DN$ and with central character unramified over $S_B$ in fact has trivial central character (for example, if $N=2$), then $X_1(N)\to X_0(N)$ is an isomorphism by the same reasoning as in the remark after \Cref{lem:YKXK}.
+Then $X_1(N)$ is auto-critical.
+The rest is verified using \textsf{LMFDB} and \Cref{lem:X1N}.
+If $(D,N)$ is in (3), \Cref{lem:X1N} (1) is applicable.
 In fact, we only need to apply it in the following three cases where $X_1(N)\to X_0(N)$ is not an isomorphism.
 If $(D,N)=(6,5)$, take $n_2= 1,n_3=3$.
 If $(D,N)=(6,5)$, take $n_2=n_3=1$.
-If $(D,N)=(14,5)$, use Lemma \ref{lem:X1N} (1) and take $n_2=n_7=1$.
-If $(D,N)$ is not in (3), Lemma \ref{lem:X1N} (2) is applicable.
-In fact, we only need the ``particular" part of Lemma \ref{lem:X1N} (2) which is very handy, expect the following two cases.
-If $(D,N)=(6,13)$, use Lemma \ref{lem:X1N} (2) and take $f_1,f_2,f_3$ to be newforms labeled as $78.2.e.b,78.2.i.a,78.2.i.b$.
-If $(D,N)=(10,7)$, use Lemma \ref{lem:X1N} (2) and take $f_1,f_2,f_3$ to be newforms labeled as $70.2.e.b,70.2.e.c,70.2.e.d$.
-Here, each label correspond a Galois orbit, and we take the newform listed on LMFDB, but not any other Galois conjugate.
+If $(D,N)=(14,5)$, use \Cref{lem:X1N} (1) and take $n_2=n_7=1$.
+If $(D,N)$ is not in (3), \Cref{lem:X1N} (2) is applicable.
+In fact, we only need the ``particular" part of \Cref{lem:X1N} (2) which is very handy, expect the following two cases.
+If $(D,N)=(6,13)$, use \Cref{lem:X1N} (2) and take $f_1,f_2,f_3$ to be newforms labeled as $78.2.e.b,78.2.i.a,78.2.i.b$.
+If $(D,N)=(10,7)$, use \Cref{lem:X1N} (2) and take $f_1,f_2,f_3$ to be newforms labeled as $70.2.e.b,70.2.e.c,70.2.e.d$.
+Here, each label correspond a Galois orbit, and we take the newform listed on \textsf{LMFDB}, but not any other Galois conjugate.

-(4) By (2) and Lemma \ref{lem:good}, we only need to check the case $D=15,N=2$.
-We have the isomorphism by the same reasoning as in Corollary \ref{lem:YKXK}. \end{proof}
+(4) By (2) and \Cref{lem:auto-critical}, we only need to check the case $D=15,N=2$.
+We have the isomorphism by the same reasoning as in \Cref{lem:YKXK}. \end{proof}

-The following lemma helps us to use LMFDB. \begin{lem} Let the newforms in this lemma have central characters unramified over $S_B$.
+The following lemma helps us to use \textsf{LMFDB}. \begin{lem} Let the newforms in this lemma have central characters unramified over $S_B$.